CHjasonxu/Advanced-Robotics-System/README.txt

-First Step: Extract the 190622114_ar_week4_test.zip file.
+First Step: Extract the.zip file.
 This file contains package,video and README file.

 Second Step: Put the package(ar_week4_test) in the /catkin_ws/src